Lumajang Regency: Geography

 Lumajang is located approximately 150 km southeast of Surabaya.
 Its temperature ranges between 24 °C to 32 °C.

 History

 Lumajang is one of the ancient cities in Java which still exist up to this day.
 According to Mula Malurung artifact (dated 1177 Saka), Lumajang was then ruled by King Nararyya Kirana Sminingrat.
 The date of the artifact, which is 15 December 1255 in the Gregorian calendar, was decided as the date of establishment of Lumajang.
 Menhirs found in the districts of Senduro, Gucialit, Sukodono, Klakah, and Lumajang reveal that in prehistoric times, the present area of Lumajang had already been inhabited long before the date of Mula Malurung artifact.

+Government

+Politics

+For legislators elected in 2024, the regency is represented in the national and provincial houses of representatives as part of East Java's 4th electoral district and the provincial 5th electoral district, respectively, both of which it shares with neighboring Jember Regency.
+The municipal legislature has 50 members elected from 7 electoral districts.
+The current acting regent, serving since 24 September 2023, is Indah Wahyuni, who replaced the previously elected regent Thoriqul Haq.